GaleJames-creator/gale-james/how-to-guides/payment-retry-logic-.md

     raise Exception("Max retries exceeded")
 ```

-## Add idempotency
+## Step 3: Add idempotency to prevent duplicate charges

-Use idempotency keys to prevent duplicate charges.
+Always use the same idempotency key for each retry of the same payment.
+This prevents duplicate charges if the request is processed multiple times.

 ```python
 import uuid